Polarization-selective magneto-optical modulation: Kerr nonlinearity

 Magnetic anisotropy gives rise to Kerr nonlinearity in the FSR response \cite{Wang_224410}.
 The nonlinearity can be exploited for modulation amplification \cite{Mathai_67001}.
-Modulation measurements in the nonlinear regime are shown in Fig. \ref{FigNL}.
+Modulation measurements in the nonlinear regime are shown in Fig.~\ref{FigNL}.
 The results indicate that the Kerr coefficient is negative (giving rise to softening).
-For the plots shown in the top (bottom) row of Fig. \ref{FigNL}, the microwave driving frequency is swept upwards (downwards).
-The dependency on sweeping direction is attributed to nonlinearity-induced hysteresis.
+For the plots shown in the top (bottom) row of Fig.~\ref{FigNL}, the microwave driving frequency is swept upwards (downwards).
+The dependency on sweeping direction is attributed to nonlinearity-induced bistability, which, in turn, gives rise to hysteresis.